Skip to Content

 Katherine Schlueter

-Katherine Schlueter is a junior and Editor-in-Chief of The Glen Bard.
-In addition to newspaper, she enjoys reading, camping, listening to music, and drinking copious amounts of coffee.
+Katherine Schlueter is a senior and an Editor-and-Chief of The Glen Bard.
+She is also an Eagle Scout, and enjoys reading, camping, listening to music, and drinking copious amounts of coffee.